Visual Culture

 Assessment methods and Criteria

-The exam consists of an oral interview on the topics of the program and, for attending students, also on those addressed during the lessons in the classroom.
-The exam intends to verify in particular the critical and logical-argumentative abilities of the student.
+The exam consists of an oral interview on the topics in the syllabus and, for attending students, also on those covered in class.
+The exam aims in particular to test the critical and logical-argumentative skills of the student.

 Unita' didattica A